Peace and Security in the South Caucasus

 Based in Tbilisi, Georgia, this program explores cultural identity and nationalism, development strategies, the emergence of new political systems and parties, and ongoing efforts to foster peace throughout the region.

 No prior language experience is required; courses are taught in English at Ilia State University.
-Language instruction is also provided in Azeri, Chechen, Georgian, or Russian.
+Language instruction is also provided in Armenian, Azerbaijani, Chechen, Georgian, or Russian.
 Participants earn 8-10 academic credits in political science and sociology from Bryn Mawr College.

 Self-funded; financial aid available